 A year ago, a California groundskeeper was awarded $289 million in punitive damages in his Roundup cancer claim against Monsanto, but the corporation is appealing the award.
 It is believed that Hardeman’s $80 million verdict will be appealed as well, which will delay when he will see the total amount of his deserved compensation.
 Still, the case and trial can be used as a guide for attorneys handling similar claims from future plaintiffs.

 (You can learn more about the Hardeman’s verdict victory over Monsanto by clicking here and viewing a full article from CNN.)

-If you live in Mississippi and have been diagnosed with non-Hodgkin’s lymphoma after using the popular RoundUp weedkiller, then please reach out to Richard Schwartz & Associates and our RoundUp weedkiller cancer lawsuit attorneys.
+If you live in Mississippi and have been diagnosed with non-Hodgkin’s lymphoma after using the popular Roundup weedkiller, then please reach out to Richard Schwartz & Associates Injury Lawyer and our Roundup weedkiller lawsuit attorneys.
 We are actively hearing from people in situations just like yours and helping them bring forth their claims against Monsanto for the willful negligence they conducted by selling a product they knew to be dangerous.
 With our 30+ years of total legal experience and history of impressive case results, we know we should be the first Mississippi firm you contact for help.
-Dial (601) 869-0696 now.
+Dial 601-988-8888 now.